-- This audit has been granted Section 251 approval for England and Wales by the NHS Health Research Authority (CAG reference number: 23/CAG/0045), meaning that we are allowed to collect patient-identifiable data without patient consent. - The adult people asthma audit collects the following patient identifiable items: - o NHS number - o date of birth - o home postcode - o date of death (if death occurred during admission).
+- With effect from 1 April 2024, the audit has been granted Section 251 approval for England and Wales by the NHS Health Research Authority (CAG reference number: 23/CAG/0167); meaning that we are allowed to collect patient identifiable data without patient consent.

+- The PR audit collects the following patient identifiable items:

+- o NHS number,

+- o date of birth,

+- o and home postcode.